We highly recommend these books for grades 4 and 5 (listed alphabetically by author).

 Pie (Juvenile Fiction/J/Weeks) by Sarah Weeks.
 What happens when an extraordinarily fat and disagreeable cat inherits a world-famous, top-secret pie crust recipe?

 Charlotte's Web (Juvenile Fiction/J/Whi) by E. B. White.
-Wilbur, the pig, is going to be the farmer's Christmas dinner unless Charlotte can save him. (available in Spanish)
+Wilbur, the pig, is going to be the farmer's Christmas dinner unless Charlotte can save him. (also available in Spanish)

 Stuart Little (Juvenile Fiction/J/Whi) by E. B. White.
 The adventures of a stylish mouse as he sets out to find out his dearest friend.